What to Expect With a Breast Reconstruction

 - Loss of muscular strength

 With both surgeries, a patient can expect to spend several days in the hospital following the surgery.
 However, recovery may take a bit longer with a skin flap surgery since it involves more natural tissue.

-In general, it will take approximately two months before the patient is able to return to a regular, active lifestyle.
-During this period of time, it is common to experience:
+In general, it will take approximately two months before the patient can return to a regular, active lifestyle.
+During this time, it is common to experience:

 - Bruising, soreness, and swelling